Archaeological Research Facility

 Engineering Building 43

-The Center for Collaborative Research and Prototype Development’s mission, in collaboration with industry partners, is to provide a portal for directed engineering research and design projects.
+The Center for Collaborative Research and Prototype Development’s (CCRPD) mission, in collaboration with industry partners, is to provide a portal for directed engineering research and design projects.
 The purpose is to create a mutually beneficial research platform between the College of Engineering and Computer Science and local industry, where students gain practical experience explicitly related to a sponsoring partner’s domain as well as where industry partners benefit from potentially innovative ideas and product design from engineering students.
 Industry sponsors also benefit from having recruitment access to students who are already familiar with their organization’s research goals.
-These deliverables are achieved by integrating mentorship from industry experts with the interdisciplinary knowledge base of engineering students and faculty, and through use of the college’s broad engineering capabilities and state-of-the-art engineering labs.
+These deliverables are achieved by integrating mentorship from industry experts with the interdisciplinary knowledge base of engineering students and faculty, and through the use of the college’s broad engineering capabilities and state-of-the-art engineering labs.

 The center welcomes all individuals interested in contributing to curriculum development, research and outreach agenda of the center.
 These include external entities (which include, but are not limited to, representatives from industry, academia and government) interested in making a specific contribution to the center’s goals.